At a Glance

 Grab the publicly accessible URL that is generated by the hosting service and paste it into the Launch URL task.

-If the URL content is the first thing you want your participants to do, then directly include the link in the Starting URL section.
+If the URL content is the first thing you want your contributors to see, then directly include the link in the Starting URL section.

 Preview your test plan before launching.